Securing your passwords

 Strong passwords can be created in many ways.
 Here are some tips:

-• The longer the password, the more secure it is; while 12 is recommended number of characters, adding more – both numeric, uppercase, lowercase and special characters – reduces the risk of someone cracking the password.
+- The longer the password, the more secure it is; while 12 is recommended number of characters, adding more and also – both numeric, uppercase, lowercase and special characters – reduces the risk of someone cracking the password.

 Start with your e-mail